Skip to main content

 PRACTICE #6: Pursue broad and diverse participation when analyzing and making meaning of data.

-Individual, structural, and institutional biases can emerge in community engagement work, and it’s also important to consider statistical bias.
-For example, in our data analysis and financial modeling work for school districts and charter school networks, Afton emphasizes the significance of looking at site-level financial, academic, and student data in work around school-level funding allocation policy and budgeting.
-This must accompany district-wide data analysis to make sure important details aren’t missed.
-For example, certain schools may have higher or changing needs of students, or student outcomes on an unwanted trajectory.
-Examining how funding is spent differently across all sites with distinct characteristics and forecasting future expenditures and investments at the school site level can reveal unintentional inequities and issues in the school plan.
-Therefore, it’s critical to ensure broad participation from education staff, community members, and students and families in interpretive/analytical activities that are meant to inform decisions, to ensure that those with lived experiences related to the data can explain what it means to them.
+For example, certain schools may have higher or changing needs of students, or student outcomes may be on an undesirable trajectory.
+Examining funding variation across all sites with distinct characteristics and forecasting future expenditures and investments at the school level can reveal unintentional inequities in the school plan.
+Therefore, it’s critical to have broad participation from education staff, community members, and students and families in interpretive activities that inform decisions.
+Those with lived experiences related to the data can explain what it means to them, providing enriched understanding and problem-solving possibilities.

 PRACTICE #7: Conduct iterative engagement activities at various points in the project; consider a variety of methods or approaches.